-- To visit the Derawar Fort, visitors must hire a guide with a four-wheel drive vehicle and make the daylong trip through the Cholistan Desert.
+- To visit the Derawar Fort, visitors must hire a guide with a four-wheel-drive vehicle and make the daylong trip through the Cholistan Desert.
 (Nadeem Khawar/Getty)

 “This is a magnificent structure in the middle of the Cholistan Desert,” said Quora user Faisal Khan.
 “Many people don’t know about the Derawar Fort.
 Even most Pakistanis don’t know of it.”

-And for good reason: to get to the fortress, visitors must hire a guide with a four-wheel drive vehicle to make the day-long trip from the city of Bahawalpur, Pakistan through the Cholistan Desert to the fort, where special permission from the amir, or local leader, is needed to go inside.
+And for good reason: to get to the fortress, visitors must hire a guide with a four-wheel-drive vehicle to make the day-long trip from the city of Bahawalpur, Pakistan through the Cholistan Desert to the fort, where special permission from the amir, or local leader, is needed to go inside.

 Chand Baori, India

-One of the most overlooked landmarks in India, Rajasthan’s Chand Baori is a spectacular square stepwell, 13 storeys deep, with walls lined with scores of double staircases that descend some 30m to the bottom of the well, where a pool of emerald green water awaits.
+One of the most overlooked landmarks in India, Rajasthan’s Chand Baori is a spectacular square stepwell, 13 stories deep, with walls lined with scores of double staircases that descend some 30m to the bottom of the well, where a pool of emerald green water awaits.